-(F) INVESTMENTS IN AGRICULTURAL BUSINESSES
+(F) INVESTMENTS IN AGRICULTURAL BUSINESSES - FIDA

 Investments in private entities are reported at cost, since these are not intended to obtain profit, but rather to promote agricultural and related businesses.
-During the year ended June 30, 2020, the Authority evaluated its investments in agricultural businesses for impairment and determined that no impairment of investment had occurred.
+During the year ended June 30, 2022, the Authority evaluated its investments in agricultural businesses for recoverability and determined that an adjustment was necessary for investments in entities which were dissolve or no longer in operations, and therefore, considered doubtful of realization.
+See also Note 4.